5 Essential Recruiter Skills

 Next, building strong relationships with both candidates and clients is very important.
 You might be thinking that this one's a given, but you'd be surprised at how many recruiters lack this must-have skill!

-Having great people skills makes the recruitment process much smoother and helps in finding the right match for the job.
-Good relationships also help build trust, which means you're likely to end up with long-term, valuable connections.
+Good relationships also help build trust with who you're working with which means you're likely to end up with long-term, valuable connections.
 This is because candidates are more likely to trust you, listen to your advice and reach out when they're ready for a new role.

 And on the other side, good relationships with clients are just as important.
 If the hiring process was smooth and successful with you, hiring managers are going to be much more likely to reach out again when they're looking for top talent.